seanm3g/DungeonFighter-v2/Documentation/05-Systems/OPENING_ANIMATION.md

 ### UI Configuration
 The animation respects the `UIManager` configuration:
 - Honors `DisableAllOutput` flag if set
-- Works with custom UI managers (like CanvasUIManager)
+- Works with custom UI managers (like CanvasUICoordinator)
 - Uses `UIMessageType.Title` for proper delay configuration

 ### Game Initialization